-BlackBerry OS market share - additional information
+BlackBerry OS – additional information

-Much of BlackBerry’s decline can be attributed to the growth of Google’s mobile operating system Android and the success of Apple’s iPhone.
-Between 2009 and 2014, Google’s operating system went from less than 4 percent to over 80 percent in market share, while Apple’s iOS oscillated between 15 to 20 percent of the share in the same time period.
-The BlackBerry OS has also struggled to compete with Android and iOS in the app market, with just 130,000 apps available in Blackberry World, in contrast to well over a million apps both in the Google Play store and the Apple App Store.
+BlackBerry sales reached its peak in the last quarter of 2009.
+After this, the figures started to drop dramatically, reaching the lowest figure to date in 2016, when the company only accounted for 0.1 percent of the market share.
+BlackBerry’s decline can be attributed both to the growth of Google’s mobile operating system Android and the success of Apple’s iPhone.
+Android became a market leader in 2011 already and, as of early 2016, accounted for more than 80 percent of all smartphones sales worldwide, while Apple’s iOS took the second place, with about 15 percent of the market share.
+The BlackBerry OS has also struggled to compete with Android and iOS in the app market; the store has around 234,500 apps available in contrast to about two million apps both in the Google Play store and the Apple App Store.